-Prior transfers - Apply prices identified from prior transfers of similar blocks of securities in the business enterprise.
+Prior transfers - Apply prices identified from prior transfers of similar blocks of equity in the business enterprise.
 Again, the purpose for these earlier transfers must be examined to determine whether the price is applicable to the valuation at hand.

-Dividend discount model - This method allows the analyst to value the securities of the business enterprise directly, without first valuing the business enterprise.
-However, it is still necessary to analyze thoroughly the business enterprise before proceeding to his step.
-This method determines the value of a share of stock by projecting the expected dividends to be paid to common stockholders produced by the business enterprise and determining their present value using a discount rate that reflects:
+Dividend discount model - This method allows the analyst to value the equity of the business enterprise directly, without first valuing the business enterprise.
+However, it is still necessary to analyze thoroughly the business enterprise before proceeding to this step.
+This method determines the value of a share of equity by projecting the expected dividends/distributions to be paid to equity holders produced by the business enterprise and determining their present value using a discount rate that reflects:

-- the risk-free rate of return available to investors in United States Treasury obligations - the additional rate of return required by the particular risks associated with the business enterprise and the stock being valued
+• the risk-free rate of return available to investors in United States Treasury obligations